 - Complying with the spirit as well as the letter of all applicable environmental legislation, approved codes of practice and any other requirements not codified by law to which we subscribe

-- Co-operating fully and maintain open relationships with all regulatory authorities
+- Co-operating fully and maintaining positive relationships with all regulatory authorities

 - Complying with the environmental requirements of the company’s clients